Real Estate Investing Blog

 Your Premier Source for Turnkey Cash-Flow Investment Property

 "Live Where You Want.
 Invest Where it Makes Sense!" ™

-The median home value in Boston is $598,000.
-According to Zillow, the Boston home values have gone up 6.7% over the past year and the Boston real estate market prediction is that they will rise 8.9% in 2019.
-The median list price per square foot in Boston is $658, which is higher than the Boston-Cambridge-Newton Metro average of $281.
-The median price of homes currently listed in Boston is $699,900 while the median price of homes that sold is $628,600.
-The median rent price in Boston is $2,895, which is higher than the Boston-Cambridge-Newton Metro median of $2,600.
+The median home value in Boston is $596,900 on Zillow.
+Boston home values have gone up 3.4% over the past year and Zillow’s Boston real estate market prediction is that the prices will rise 0.5% by May 2020.
+The median list price per square foot in Boston is $725, which is higher than the Boston-Cambridge-Newton Metro average of $303.

 Boston Real Estate Market Trends

 Boston real estate market trends indicate an increase of $60,500 (7%) in median home sales and a -2% drop in median rent per month over the past year.
 The average price per square foot for this same period rose to $1,070, up from $1,046.
 Trulia has 783 resale and new homes for sale in Boston, MA, including open houses, and homes in the pre-foreclosure, auction, or bank-owned stages of the foreclosure process.

 The median sales price for homes in Boston for Mar 27 to Jun 26 was $954,000 based on 400 home sales.
 Average price per square foot for Boston was $1,070, an increase of 2% compared to the same period last year.
 The median rent per month for apartments in Boston for Jun 1 to Jul 1 was $3,150.